thenativeweb/assertthat/README.md

 assert.that(actual).is.containingAllOf([ 'native', 'web' ]);
 ```

-## Asserting on the contents of arrays, sets and saps
+## Asserting on the contents of arrays, sets, and maps

-It is possible to run the same assertion on all values in an array, set or map:
+It is possible to run the same assertion on all values in an array, set, or map:

 ```javascript
 assert.that(arrayOfStrings).each.is.startingWith('foo');